particle-iot/docs/src/content/reference/datasheets/tracker/monitor-one-datasheet.md

 {{imageOverlay src="/assets/images/monitor-one/can-schematic.png" alt="CAN schematic" class="full-width"}}

 Note that the two 60.4 ohm resistors are DNP (do not populate).
 If populated, these provide the 120 ohm CAN termination, if you need it in your design.

-### M12 8-pin expansion connector

-One recommended option for connecting your Monitor One to external devices is using

-M12 8-pin female, panel mount connector to B8B-PH female

 ### All expansion card pins